Welcome to Year 4

 Key concepts being taught this term:

-Computing - E-safety, programming, multimedia, handling data and technology in our lives.
+Computing - E-safety, coding, multimedia, handling data and technology in our lives.

-Music – We are hoping that later in the year, the children will learn to play a brass instrument with a professional music teacher, Mr Keats.
-This will include a lesson every week and the opportunity to take an instrument home for even more practice!
+Music – During the summer term, the children will learn to play the ukulele with a professional music teacher, Mr Keats.
+This will include a lesson every week.

 P.S.H.E. - Personal, social and health education (PSHE) helps to give children the knowledge, skills and understanding they need to lead confident, healthy and independent lives.
 It aims to help them understand how they are developing personally and socially, tackling many of the moral, social and cultural issues that are part of growing up.